futurice/fum2github/README.md

 You can select a different `DEPLOY_BRANCH` in `ansible/playbook.yml` or by passing `-e DEPLOY_BRANCH=mybranch` to the `ansible-playbook` command.

+Checkout the same `DEPLOY_BRANCH` locally when deploying, because it will use some of the local files in `ansible/`.

 Install Ansible (e.g. in a Python virtual enviroment using `pip install`).

 The machine we are deploying to only needs Docker installed